UofS-Pulse-Binfo/analyzedphenotypes/docs/contribute.rst

   .. warning::

     This script will take at least 4 hours to run due to 9 spaced replicates.
 Additionally, the execution time will increase depending on how your system handles these queries.

-5. You can also stress test through the UI after you configure the ``Tripalus`` genus to the correct controlled vocabularies.